valentinesamuel/grokking-algos/README.md

 # Data Structures : Grokking Algorithm
-This repo contains various sorting and searching algorithms
+This repo contains various sorting and searching algorithms implemented in Python